parthematics/hintflow/README.md

 ```

 ## Contributing
 We welcome contributions!
-Please submit issues or pull requests to help improve HintFlow.
+Please submit issues or pull requests to help improve *hintflow*.

 ## Local Development
 Clone the repository: